yzlnew/dotfiles/README.md

 ```

 3. Add `Python3.dll` to `$PATH`
-4. `pip3 install --user pynvim` if using Neovim
+4. `pip3 install --user pynvim` if using Neovim.
+5. Install universal-ctags.

 #### Reminder